26 Different Types of Moths in Arizona

 The pupae are reddish-brown in color, attaching themselves head down under bark or stumps after pupation.

-As such, it has been listed as Near Threatened on the IUCN Red List since 2019, specifically citing these threats as cause for concern over their status.
+As such, it has been listed as Near Threatened on the IUCN Red List since 2019, citing these threats as cause for concern over their status.

 25. Afflicted Dagger Moth